bianchi-ed/Twitch-chat-for-Discord/README.md

-	"clientId": "Your discord application ID goes here", "guildId": "This is your Discord server ID", "twitchUserToken": "User token for twitch IRC connection", "targetChannel" :"Twitch channel name",
+	"clientId": "Your discord application ID goes here", "guildId": "This is your Discord server ID", "twitchUserToken": "User token for twitch IRC connection", "targetChannel": "Twitch channel name",
-	"discordChannel" :"discord channel ID that will be used to receive twitch chat messages" }
+	"discordChannel": "discord channel ID that will be used to receive twitch chat messages" }
 ```
 [token](https://i.imgur.com/grBBTIy.png) -> You can get your bot token by entering the specific discord application and navigating to the "Bot" tab.